 post-race Smoothies, flavored milk and protein shakes

-It’s unlikely that you’ll want a full meal at this point, so things like smoothies, flavored milk and protein shakes provide a brilliant source of the three key areas above, as well as being easily digested which is an important consideration when taking on something so close to finishing a race.
+It’s unlikely that you’ll want a full meal after a race, so things like smoothies, flavored milk and protein shakes provide a brilliant source of the three key areas above, as well as being easily digested which is an important consideration when taking on something so close to finishing a race.

 If you prefer something solid, something like a chicken sandwich is a great choice.

-Aim to consume a good meal containing meat or fish and a generous helping of carbohydrate, such as potatoes, pasta, rice or bread.
+Aim to have a well-balanced meal with meat or fish and a generous helping of carbohydrate, such as potatoes, pasta, rice or bread.

 Nutrition during the following 24 hours and beyond

 Once your first main meal is out of the way, it’s important to remain focused on the types of food you’re consuming over the following 24 hours and beyond to ensure the recovery process is optimized and your body returns stronger.

 Continue to incorporate carbohydrates and protein in every meal during this time, while also consuming lots of fruit and vegetables that contain much needed vitamins, minerals and anti-inflammatory properties to deal with the stress of training and competition.

 Even though healthy nutrition is key in enhancing recovery, it’s also important and allowed to celebrate your achievements and indulge in a few treats following a race.
 If you can incorporate the 3 R’s of consuming carbohydrate, protein and fluids you will go a long way in making sure your body is back to its best and ready for the next challenge.